OpenNews/srccon/homepage.md

 permalink: /index.html
 ---

-<p class="big-lead">Thanks to everyone who pitched a session.
-Check out our <a href="/sessions/proposals">proposed sessions list</a>, and <a href="/participation/form/">consider joining us</a>.</p>
+<p class="big-lead">Thanks to everyone who proposed session ideas this year.
+We&rsquo;re excited to announce <a href="/sessions">the sessions coming to SRCCON 2019!</a></p>

+## When & Where

+On July 11 & 12 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).

-We are no longer accepting session proposals or scholarships applications, but if you would like to attend SRCCON, there's still time to [tell us that you'd like to be there](/participation/form/).
-We will keep the call for participation form open for tickets only, as space remains available.
-If invited to attend or facilitate a session, you will have the chance to purchase a ticket with [prices starting at $225 plus fees](/participation/#a-new-approach-to-ticket-prices).
+If you'd like to attend SRCCON, there’s still time to join us!
+Our [call for participation form](/participation/form/) will stay open as space remains available.
+If invited to attend or facilitate a session, you will have the chance to purchase a ticket with prices starting at $225 plus fees.

-## Key Dates for Your Calendar

-* **April 24**: call for participation for sessions and scholarships closed
-* **May 10**: day by which sessions and scholarships will be notified
-* **Rolling**: call for participation for tickets open as space remains

 Curious about how it all works?
 Learn more about [the SRCCON program](/program) and [what it's like to attend](/participation).
-There won't be a separate ticket lottery or sale date, so if you want to come to SRCCON 2019, our call for participation will be how to let us know!
-As space remains available, we will keep the call for participation open for tickets only.

-## When & Where

-On July 11 & 12 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).

-Once tickets are sold, we'll be opening up a discounted block of rooms for participants at a nearby hotel.
+Check [our logistics page](/logistics) for information about our conference hotel and other ways we hope to make it easier for you to take part in SRCCON.

 ## About SRCCON